aeeeeeep/objwatch/README.md

 \[ English | [中文](README_zh.md) \]

-## Overview
+## 🔭 Overview

 ObjWatch is a robust Python library designed to streamline the debugging and monitoring of complex projects.
 By offering real-time tracing of object attributes and method calls, ObjWatch empowers developers to gain deeper insights into their codebases, facilitating issue identification, performance optimization, and overall code quality enhancement.

-**⚠️ Performance Warning**
+**⚠️ Performance Notice**

 ObjWatch may impact your application's performance.
 It is recommended to use it solely in debugging environments.

-## Features
+## ✨ Features

-- **Nested Structure Tracing**: Visualize and monitor nested function calls and object interactions with clear, hierarchical logging.
+- **🌳 Nested Structure Tracing**: Visualize and monitor nested function calls and object interactions with clear, hierarchical logging.
-- **Enhanced Logging Support**: Leverage Python's built-in `logging` module for structured, customizable log outputs, including support for simple and detailed formats.
+- **📝 Enhanced Logging Support**: Utilize Python's built-in `logging` module for structured, customizable log outputs, including support for simple and detailed formats.
 Additionally, to ensure logs are captured even if the logger is disabled or removed by external libraries, you can set `level="force"`.
 When `level` is set to `"force"`, ObjWatch bypasses the standard logging handlers and uses `print()` to output log messages directly to the console, ensuring that critical debugging information is not lost.
-- **Logging Message Types**: ObjWatch categorizes log messages into various types to provide detailed insights into code execution.
+- **📋 Logging Message Types**: ObjWatch categorizes log messages into various types to provide detailed insights into code execution.
 The primary types include:

-  - **`run`**: Indicates the start of a function or class method execution.
+  - **`run`**: Function/method execution start
-  - **`end`**: Signifies the end of a function or class method execution.
+  - **`end`**: Function/method execution end
-  - **`upd`**: Represents the creation of a new variable.
+  - **`upd`**: Variable creation
-  - **`apd`**: Denotes the addition of elements to data structures like lists, sets, or dictionaries.
+  - **`apd`**: Element addition to data structures
-  - **`pop`**: Marks the removal of elements from data structures like lists, sets, or dictionaries.
+  - **`pop`**: Element removal from data structures

   These classifications help developers efficiently trace and debug their code by understanding the flow and state changes within their applications.
-- **Multi-GPU Support**: Seamlessly trace distributed PyTorch applications running across multiple GPUs, ensuring comprehensive monitoring in high-performance environments.
+- **🔥 Multi-GPU Support**: Seamlessly trace distributed PyTorch applications running across multiple GPUs, ensuring comprehensive monitoring in high-performance environments.
-- **Custom Wrapper Extensions**: Extend ObjWatch's functionality with custom wrappers, allowing tailored tracing and logging to fit specific project needs.
+- **🔌 Custom Wrapper Extensions**: Extend ObjWatch's functionality with custom wrappers, allowing tailored tracing and logging to fit specific project needs.
-- **Context Manager & API Integration**: Integrate ObjWatch effortlessly into your projects using context managers or API functions without relying on command-line interfaces.
+- **🎛️ Context Manager & API Integration**: Integrate ObjWatch effortlessly into your projects using context managers or API functions without relying on command-line interfaces.

-## Installation
+## 📦 Installation

 ObjWatch is available on [PyPI](https://pypi.org/project/objwatch).
 Install it using `pip`: